luisalviano/rentalx/README.md

 ### Car Images Registration

 **RF**
-- [ ] Must be able to register a image of the car.
+- [x] Must be able to register a image of the car.
-- [ ] Must be able to list all cars.

 **NFR**
-- [ ] Use multer to upload images.
+- [x] Use multer to upload images.

 **BR**
-- [ ] Only an admin user should be able to register a car image.
+- [x] Only an admin user should be able to register a car image.
-- [ ] User must be able to register more than one image of the same car.
+- [x] User must be able to register more than one image of the same car.

 #